luisdelae/MvvmPetFinderApp/README.md

 ## To do
 + ~~Add pagination to the search~~
-+ Save selected pet type in search for when user hits back in results page
++ ~~Save selected pet type in search for when user hits back in results page~~
++ ~~Pass animal type list and selection to result fragment~~
++ Location
+  + Add zip code to search params
+  + Get location permissions
+  + Search based on gps location if no zip provided
 + Add on click to each result
   + Take user to detailed result on click
 + Add no results page
 + Add loading animation
-+ Location
-  + Add zip code to search params
-  + Get location permissions
-  + Search based on gps location if no zip provided
 + Retry logic for all api calls
 + Add authenticator to auth'd api calls
 + Try DataBinding for recyclerview adapter